CorBer/waveSharp/README.md

 # ![x](/../main/images/waveSharp2.ico) waveSharp2 release available (2024 12 06)
-We have released the "early-bird" version of waveSharp2 today.
-Information on how to download/install (windows and Linux) has been added (see https://github.com/CorBer/waveSharp/releases).
-As the development-team is still working on both general and more specific documentation the "official" announcement for this release is planned on the 9th of december.
-The upcoming documentation will show how to use the new tools in more detail(recipes) but also explain how the interface works.
+Information on how to download/install (windows and Linux) is available see https://github.com/CorBer/waveSharp/releases.
+The development-team is still working on both general and more specific documentation for this release.
+This upcoming documentation will show how to use the new tools in more detail(recipes) but also explain how the interface works.
 ![waveSharp 2.0 team](/../main/images/about.png)

 # waveSharp2 development tools (2024 11 21)